erasmus-without-paper/ewp-specs-architecture/README.md

 ### Making requests

 The picture above can be a bit misleading.
-You might think that all requests in the EWP Network are connected to a single requesting HEI.
+You might think that all HTTP requests in the EWP Network always originate from a single requesting HEI (because both light-blue lines start at HEI B in the picture).
 This is not the case.

 Each request in the EWP Network is signed with a client certificate, and each such client certificate is connected with a **group of HEIs**.
-So, when Host 2 receives the request as pictured above, then - at first - it only knows that it came from Host 1, not from HEI B in particular.
+So:

- * If the requested set of data should be visible to HEI B only (not HEI A nor C), then the requested API will often require an extra parameter (e.g.
+ * When Host 2 receives the request as pictured above, then - at first (based on the certificate used) - it only knows that it came from Host 1, not from HEI B in particular.

-   `requesting_hei_id`).
+ * If the requested set of data should be visible to HEI B only (not HEI A nor C), then the requested API will often require an extra parameter to be provided along with each request to this API (e.g. `requesting_hei_id`).

- * Similarly, if the data HEI B is asking for is related to HEI D only, and the host is not able to deduce this fact from other parameters, then the API will also often require another parameter which will help the Host identify the HEI to pull the data from (e.g. `responding_hei_id`).
+ * Similarly, if the data HEI B is asking for is related to HEI D only, and the host is not able to deduce this fact from other parameters, then the API will also often require another parameter which will help the Host to identify the HEI which to pull the data from (e.g. `responding_hei_id`).

 This might be a bit confusing at first glance, but it shouldn't make your work any harder.
 And, in case of some partners, it may actually allow them to exchange data in a more efficient way.

-It's worth noting that we have considered simpler architectures too (e.g. one EWP Host per HEI), but we have concluded that many partners may leverage the more flexible one.
+It's worth noting that we have considered simpler architectures too (e.g. one EWP Host per HEI), but we have concluded that some partners are willing to leverage this more flexible design.
 See [this thread] (https://github.com/erasmus-without-paper/ewp-specs-api-echo/issues/3) if you're interested in the details.